 We’re working on our network to make it better, faster, stronger.
 But to do that, we’ll need to turn off a small number of our mobile sites for a short time.
 This may affect coverage at some postcodes, but only temporarily.

-We’re already the Best Network for Data – but we know we can be ever better.
 We’re going to be spending £2 billion on our network to upgrade our 4G and pave the way for 5G.

 As part of the upgrade, we’ll be replacing a lot of the kit at our mobile sites.
 To do this, they’ll need to taken offline for a short period.
 In some areas, we’ll be rebuilding from the ground up and this work could take up to 3 weeks.
 But many upgrades should be finished sooner.

 We’ll be contacting you by email or SMS if a site is going offline close to your home address, or an area where you regularly use your phone.
 We’ll also send you updates as work progresses and when it’s complete.

 These are the first sites we’re working on, and work should take about 3 weeks.